 As we unthaw our spring personas, we’re ISO a change of scenery for our outdoor spaces.
 Meaning, everything from that one part of the fire escape that gets good afternoon light, to the corner of your (or your quar bud’s) patio, backyard, or roof that could use a bit of zhuzh.

-Unfortunately, the 1968 French indoor-outdoor futurist habitat that’s currently popping off on 1stDibs is going to have to wait, as our stimmys can only be stretched so far beyond, well, paying rent (let alone 100k).
-But that doesn’t mean we have to settle for a stale ambiance or sense of optimism as we redecorate our outdoor spaces for spring.
-Yes, it’s certainly an exercise in positive thinking, but dreams of COVID-safe BBQs and epic dinner parties bring us hope as more and more folks line-up for their slurp of the Pfizer juice box.
-We may only have our (and our roomie’s) tuchuses to plop in the following chairs at the moment, but that’s a great place to start.
-So we’ve given ourselves the challenge of finding the best patio decor online for under $100.
+Unfortunately, this XXL mid-century modern outdoor orgy bed is going to have to wait, as our paychecks can only be stretched so far beyond, well, paying rent.
+But that doesn’t mean we have to settle for (bad) cheap patio furniture, or a stale ambiance as we redecorate our outdoor spaces for spring.
+Yes, it’s certainly an exercise in positive thinking, but dreams of COVID-safe BBQs and epic dinner parties bring us hope during the final days of freezing temps.
+That’s why we’ve given ourselves the challenge of finding the best cheap patio decor for under $100 that looks like a million bucks, or at least just makes the yard look less feral.

 Perhaps you’re in need of new planters (or just plants?
-Thisaway, PLS), or a stain-tolerant outdoor rug that brings a wavy optic energy to your solo hacky sack seshes.
-Maybe you want something minimalist and bright for your porch, or perhaps you’d like your backyard to have all the cursed horniness of a 1990s Olive Garden smoking patio.
+Thisaway, PLS), or a stain-tolerant outdoor rug that brings a wavy optic energy to your solo hacky sack seshes (hot).
+Maybe you want something minimalist and bright for your porch, or perhaps you’d like your backyard to have all the cursed horniness of a 1990s Olive Garden smoking patio?
 You bring the White Claw, and we’ll bring the string lights.

-We’re picturing this beaut’ on a bunch of flagstone tiles in a minimalist villa, beside an olive tree, under the Tuscan (or Atascadero!) sun.
-It’s doing the most without doing much, which we love.
-It’s technicallyyyy four dollars over our limit, but it’s mad on sale and every graphic stripe is worth it.
+We’re picturing these beauties on a bunch of flagstone tiles in a minimalist villa, beside an olive tree, under the Tuscan (or Atascadero!) sun.
+They’re doing the most without doing much, which we love.

 Cover up that crusty fence!
 This is very much the kitsch backyard patio, tiki bar-adjacent, mini-golf faux greenery fantasy we have been looking for.
 It’s a classic.
 Just think about how nice these plastique vines will look under the light of your camera’s flash, FR.

-A chic flying saucer for your pothos, cacti, and whatever else isn’t dead in the fourth quarter of quar (congrats, grad), we especially dig this as way to fill your area with more green (or candles, or Bratz Dolls, do you) without taking up more foot space.
+A chic flying saucer for your pothos, cacti, and whatever else isn’t dead (congrats, grad), we especially dig this as way to fill your area with more green (or candles, or Bratz Dolls, do you) without taking up more foot space.

 The stain-tolerant everywhere rug